 The Mezzo Whistles are incredibly easy and satisfying to play – the high notes of the second octave speak very easily.
 Intonation is superb, and of course they are tunable, with their two-piece design.
 Each one comes with a fabric drawstring carrying pouch.

-The Mezzo Whistle comes in three pitches: choose from low G, A or B-flat.
+The Mezzo Whistle comes in four pitches: choose from low G, A-flat, A or B-flat.
 Scroll down to view videos of Grey Larsen demonstrating the low A and G Mezzo whistles.

 The tapered design allows for close finger spacing for rapid passage articulation and optimal volume balance in all registers.
 Includes anodized aluminum serialized laser engraved fipple body with ebonite tip.